saltta/fabbro-knives/README.md

 ### User Stories

 - As a shopper, I want to be able to view a list of products so that I can select some to purchase.
-- As a shopper, I want to be able to view a list of products so that I can select some to purchase.
+- As a shopper, I want to be able to view individual product details so that I can identify price, description and image.
 - As a shopper, I want to be able to see deals and offers so that I can save on products I want to purchase.
 - As a shopper, I want to be able to view total of my purchase at any time so that I can avoid spending too much.
 - As a shopper, I want to be able to sort the list of products so that I can identify products by different types of sorting.